-When tabulating registered partnerships together with married or cohabiting couples, husband refers to the older partner of the registered couple.
+When tabulating same-sex married couples or registered partnerships together with married or cohabiting couples of opposite sexes, a man refers to the older partner of a same-sex married couple or a registered couple.

 The number of children refers to the number of children who are living at home and have the status of a child.